Pet owners arranging a holiday are urged to plan ahead

 Taking a dog on holiday in the UK

 If your pet suffers an emergency while you’re a long way from home and it’s at night or on a weekend or bank holiday, you should contact your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.
-Vets Now has almost 60 clinics and three hospitals across the UK so we’re never far away.
+Vets Now has more than 60 clinics and hospitals across the UK so we’re never far away.

 If it’s during office hours, you can find your nearest veterinary practice by visiting the Royal College of Veterinary Surgeons’ find a vet page.
 It allows you to search by practice name, postcode or town, and you can find practices that treat particular species and those that are accredited under its practice standards scheme.